foxBMS/foxbms-2/docs/tools/debugger/debugger-lauterbach.rst

 The setup of `Fraunhofer IISB`_ consists of a LA-3505 debugger connected to a LA-3500 trace probe. |foxbms| features a compliant Mictor-38 connector in order to be able to connect trace ports with up to 8 bit.
-If you need more bandwith, please contact us.
-The standard design can be adapted to up to 32 bit trace bandwith.
+If you need more bandwidth, please contact us.
+The standard design can be adapted to up to 32 bit trace bandwidth.